ypaulsussman/yblog/content/other_peoples_lines.md

 Sometimes even to live is an act of courage. -Lucius Annaeus Seneca, writer and philosopher (BCE 3-65 CE)

-Who is content with nothing possesses all things. –Nicolas Boileau-Despreaux, poet (1636-1711)
+Who is content with nothing possesses all things. -Nicolas Boileau-Despreaux, poet (1636-1711)

 The death of democracy is not likely to be an assassination from ambush.
 It will be a slow extinction from apathy, indifference, and undernourishment. -Robert Maynard Hutchins, educator (1899-1977)